top of page

 Make a "Bliss List"

-• Sit quietly and write a list of 10-15 things you love to do, even if you haven't done them in years.
+• Sit quietly.
+Write a list of 10-15 things you love to do, even if you haven't done them in years.

 • Think about childhood joys, hobbies, skills, places, even moods (like "feeling free" or "feeling useful.")

-• Then circle 1-2 things and include these into your life more this week.
+• Then circle 1-2 things and include them in your life more this week.

 Schedule Bliss Time

-Block out 30-60 minutes a week (to start) focusing on what brings you joy, guilt-free.
+Block out 30-60 minutes a week (to start) to focus on what brings you joy, guilt-free.

 Treat it like a sacred appointment.